deckgo/deckdeckgo/docs/README.md

 # DeckDeckGo - Docs

-This project is the documentation of [DeckDeckGo].
+This project is the documentation for developer of [DeckDeckGo].

 The documentation is written in markdown and developed with the [Ionic PWA Toolkit](https://ionicframework.com/pwa/toolkit).